Eugene Masonic Cemetery: History

-The Association's immediate goal was to reverse generations of neglect, and its primary aim remains the rehabilitation and interpretation of this historic resource.
+The association's immediate goal was to reverse generations of neglect, and its primary aim remains the rehabilitation and interpretation of this historic resource.
 Since 1994, the EMCA has largely restored the native and heritage landscape of the cemetery.
 Over $300,000 has been invested in the rehabilitation and improvement of Hope Abbey Mausoleum and the repair of hundreds of damaged historic tombstones.
-The goal of historic interpretation has resulted in production of a book, Full of Life, numerous brochures and over 50 interpretive signs on site.
-These and many other improvements have transformed the cemetery from an urban disaster to an urban amenity.
+The goal of historic interpretation has resulted in the production of a book, Full of Life, numerous brochures, and over 50 interpretive signs on site.